aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-2/_index.md

 ### **Added Workbook.RemoveUnusedStyles Method**
-Aspose.Cells for .NET 8.6.2 has exposed the Workbook.RemoveUnusedStyles method that can be used to [remove all unused Style objects from the pool of styles](/cells/net/remove-unused-styles-inside-the-workbook/).
+Aspose.Cells for .NET 8.6.2 has exposed the `Workbook.RemoveUnusedStyles` method that can be used to remove all unused `Style` objects from the pool of styles.

-Following is the simple usage scenario.
+The following is a simple usage scenario.

 **C#**